-Technical Article F5 Friday: In the NOC at Interop May 04, 2012 by Lori MacVittie 2951 article acceleration adc application application delivery network architecture availability caching design dev dns dynamic infrastructure f5 friday f5friday hardware hybrid infrastructure infrastructure 2.0 interop ipv6 irules load balancing management monitoring networking performance security service provider us virtualization 0 #interop #fasterapp #adcfw #ipv6 Behind the scenes in the Interop network Interop Las Vegas expects somewhere in the realm of 10,000+ attendees this year.
+Technical Article F5 Friday: In the NOC at Interop May 04, 2012 by Lori MacVittie 3341 article acceleration adc application application delivery application delivery network architecture availability caching cloud design dev devops dns dynamic infrastructure f5 friday f5friday hardware infrastructure infrastructure 2.0 interop ipv6 irules load balancing management monitoring networking performance security service provider us virtualization 0 #interop #fasterapp #adcfw #ipv6 Behind the scenes in the Interop network Interop Las Vegas expects somewhere in the realm of 10,000+ attendees this year.
 Most of them will no doubt be carrying smart phones, many tablets, and of course the old standby, the laptop.
 Nearly every one will want access to some service – inside or out.
 The Interop network provides that access – and more.
 F5 solutions will provide IT services, including IPv4–IPv6 translation, firewall, SSL VPN, and web optimization technologies, for the Network Operations Center (NOC) at Interop.
 The Interop 2012 network is comprised of the show floor Network Operations Center (NOC), and three co-location sites: Colorado (DEN), California (SFO), and New Jersey(EWR).
 The NOC moves with the show to its 4 venues: Las Vegas, Tokyo, Mumbai, and New York.
 F5 has taken a hybrid application delivery network architectural approach – leveraging both physical devices (in the NOC) and virtual equivalents (in the Denver DC).
 Both physical and virtual instances of F5 solutions are managed via a BIG-IP Enterprise Manager 4000, providing operational consistency across the various application delivery services provided: DNS, SMTP, NTP, global traffic management (GSLB), remote access via SSL VPNs, local caching of conference materials, and data center firewall services in the NOC DMZ.
 Because the Interop network is supporting both IPv6 and IPv4, F5 is also providing NAT64 and DNS64 services.
 NAT64: Network address translation is performed between IPv6 and IPv4 on the Interop network, to allow IPv6-only clients and servers to communicate with hosts on IPv4-only networks DNS64: IPv6-to-IPv4 DNS translations are also performed by these BIG-IPs, allowing A records originating from IPv4-only DNS servers to be converted into AAAA records for IPv6 clients.
 F5 is also providing SNMP, SYSLOG, and NETFLOW services to vendors at the show for live demonstrations.
 This is accomplished by cloning the incoming traffic and replicating it out through the network.
 At the network layer, such functionality is often implemented by simply mirroring ports.
 While this is sometimes necessary, it does not necessarily provide the level of granularity (and thus control) required.
 Mirrored traffic does not distinguish between SNMP and SMTP, for example, unless specifically configured to do so.
 While cloning via an F5 solution can be configured to act in a manner consistent with port mirroring, cloning via F5 also allows intermediary devices to intelligently replicate traffic based on information gleaned from deep content inspection (DCI).
 For example, traffic can be cloned to a specific pool of devices based on the URI, or client IP address or client device type or destination IP.
 Virtually any contextual data can be used to determine whether or not to clone traffic.
 You can poke around with more detail and photos and network diagrams at F5’s microsite supporting its Interop network services.
 Dashboards are available, documentation, pictures, and more information in general on the network and F5 services supporting the show.
 And of course if you’re going to be at Interop, stop by the booth and say “hi”!
 I’ll keep the light on for ya… F5 Interopportunities at Interop 2012 F5 Secures and Optimizes Application and Network Services for the Interop 2012 Las Vegas Network Operations Center When Big Data Meets Cloud Meets Infrastructure Mobile versus Mobile: 867-5309 Why Layer 7 Load Balancing Doesn’t Suck BYOD–The Hottest Trend or Just the Hottest Term What Does Mobile Mean, Anyway?
 Mobile versus Mobile: An Identity Crisis The Three Axioms of Application Delivery Don’t Let Automation Water Down Your Data Center The Four V’s of Big Data last modified: May 04, 2012 0 Comment(s): You must be logged in to post comments.